ChongzhiXu/ELEN6883_project/README.md

 From Columbia University in the city of New York

+## Note:

+- Because we use a huge template(more than 10000 lines but only less than 100 are used) for frontend design, so the partion of CSS file is high.
+Please forgive and forget about the portion arrangement

 [^1]: Huygens Smart Contract: https://www.youtube.com/watch?v=FfQWVQy5kzg&t=4s, Github link: https://github.com/computecoin-network/Huygens_smartcontract_101
 [^2]: Huygens Ale Wallet: https://www.youtube.com/watch?v=YVZS5c50roo&t=6s, Github link: https://github.com/computecoin-network/Huygens_alewallet_101